satan666/LazySpell/README.md

 ##PACK CONTENT

+- Bonus Scanner(mandatory)
-- ClassicSnowfall
+  - mandatory dependancy
-  - accelerates key bindings so that they are activated by key press rather than key release

 - ClassicMouseover
   - mouseover cast compatible with sRaidFrames
-  - use example /cmast Flash of Light or with rank selected /cmcast Flash of Light(Rank 4)
+  - macro use example /cmast Flash of Light or with rank selected /cmcast Flash of Light(Rank 1)

 - Clique
   - everybody knows what clique is

-- _LazySpell
-  - auto spell rank scale for Clique and Classic Mouseover

-- Bonus Scanner
-  - mandatory dependancy
+- ClassicSnowfall(optional)
+  - great addon, accelerates key bindings so that they are activated by key press rather than key release